 Because of this, we STRONGLY recommend that you make a note of the current print server configuration before you upgrade.
-To do this, print out a configuration page (refer to your Quick Setup Guide for information on how to print a configuration page).
+To do this, print out a configuration page (see How to Print a Network Configuration Page on page A-8 for information on how to print a configuration page).